dayzerodx/counterr/README.md

 # Counterr
-Counterr is a light-weight command line tool that takes as inputs alignment files (bam/bai) and the corresponding reference (fasta) and outputs summaries (figures/tables) of errors in the reads.
-The tool computes both context independent and dependent error statistics.
-The latter is helpful for uncovering systematic errors latent in the sequencing technology used (due to hardware, basecaller, etc.).
+Counterr is a light-weight command line tool that computes errors in sequencing data by comparing the reads to a reference genome.
+Counterr takes as input an alignment of the reads (bam + bai) and the corresponding reference (fasta) and outputs summaries (figures/tables) of errors in the reads.
+The tool computes both context independent and context dependent error statistics of the reads.
+The latter can be particularly helpful for uncovering systematic errors latent in the sequencing technology (due to hardware, basecaller, etc.).

-The tool was developed with Oxford Nanopore Technology sequencers in mind but is general and applicable to other sequencing platforms such as Illumina and PacBio.
+The tool was developed with Oxford Nanopore Technology reads in mind but is general and applicable to other sequencing platforms such as Illumina and PacBio.

-For any inquiry about the tool, please e-mail us at jae@dayzerodiagnostics.com

 ## Requirements
 - Python 2.7/Python 3.4 or later